 STEP 8

-Remove all folders in File Station that you no longer use, or have used in the past to run specific docker images.
-Just delete them and recreate from scratch if you need a specific image to be reinstalled again.
+Remove all folders in Synology File Station that you no longer use, or have used in the past to run specific Docker images.
+Just delete them and recreate the folders from scratch if you need a specific image to be reinstalled again.

 Note: Portainer becomes a must-have if you have Docker installed on your Synology NAS.

-Note: One of the main advantages of removing images you no longer use is that it will free up space on your NAS.
+Note: One of the main advantages of removing Docker images you no longer use is that this will free up space on your NAS.

 Note: How to Clean Docker Automatically.